-In 2006, she was acquired by K-Sea Transportation Partnership of East Brunswick, New Jersey where she was renamed as the Sargasso Sea.
+In 2006, she was acquired by K-Sea Transportation Partnership Incorporated of East Brunswick, New Jersey where she was renamed as the Sargasso Sea.

-Her tank capacities are: 72,000 gallons of fuel, 12,000 gallons of potable water and 10,000 gallons of ballast.
+Her electrical service is provided by two, 75kW generator sets.
+The tug's capacities are 72,000 gallons of fuel, 12,000 gallons of potable water and 10,000 gallons of ballast.